Skip to content

 Error: connect ECONNREFUSED 127.0.0.1:5432

-PostgreSQL isn't running, you should be able to start it with sudo systemctl start postgresql.
+PostgreSQL isn't running, you should be able to start it on most Linux systems with sudo systemctl start postgresql.
 If you don't intend to use PostgreSQL, you should take another look at your DB variable in the .env file.

 Gifs from Tenor result in a "no decode delegate for this image format" or "improper image header" error